OpenVisualCloud/Video-Super-Resolution-Library/README.md

 ./ffmpeg -i /input_files/input.mp4 -vf "raisr=threadcount=20:passes=2:mode=2" -pix_fmt yuv420p /output_files/out.yuv
 ```
 ### asm
-Allowable values ("avx512","avx2"), default("avx512")
+Allowable values ("avx512","avx2","opencl"), default("avx512")

 The VSR Library requires an x86 processor which has the Advanced Vector Extensions 2 (AVX2) available.
 AVX2 was first introduced into the Intel Xeon roadmap with Haswell in 2015.
 Performance can be further increased if the newer AVX-512 Foundation and Vector Length Extensions are available.
 AVX512 was introduced into the Xeon Scalable Processors (Skylake gen) in 2017.
 The VSR Library will always check for AVX512 first, and fallback to AVX2 in its absense.
 However if the use case requires it, this asm parameter allows the default behavior to be changed.
+User can also choose opencl if the opencl is supported in their system.

 # How to Contribute
 We welcome community contributions to the Open Visual Cloud repositories.
 If you have any idea how to improve the project, please share it with us.